ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 It seems to be hard to find the official link for the Finnish DCC public certificate, but we can find one from the public list provided by Sweden, which is available [here.](https://dgcg.covidbevis.se/tp/)
 We will use that as an example.

-By using command line, we can download public trust list as following:
+By using command line, we can download public trust list of EU countries as following:
 ```console
 curl https://dgcg.covidbevis.se/tp/trust-list | jq -R 'split(".") | .[0],.[1] | @base64d | fromjson' <<< $(cat "${JWT}") > trustlist.json
 ```